Layout of user interfaces

 This service shows three tabs in the user interface, **Students**, **Course** and **Modules**.
 Only one tab is shown at a time, to avoid cluttered data.
 This is what the user will see on the screen.

-We have discussed the COLS, ROWS, and TABS layout options.
+We have discussed the `COLS`, `ROWS`, and `TABS` layout options.
 Please note that these options do not change the semantics; whatever your options, Ampersand displays the same data in the same fields.

-If these options are not enough, you can .
+If these options are not enough, you can [enhance your application with your own layouts](/documentation/the-language-ampersand/services/layout-of-user-interfaces/your-own-widgets-html-and-css.md).